Non-Markovian models of opinion dynamics on temporal networks: Opinion models that are induced by waiting-time distributions (WTDs)

-Consider a random-walk process $\mathcal{W}(t)$ on a node (i.e., vertex) set $V=\{1,\ldots,N\}$.
-The walker has an internal clock $\tau$ and can travel between nodes by jumping.
-We assume that the walker stays on a node until it makes a jump and that the walker arrives instantly at its destination node after it jumps.
-The waiting time between jumps follows a WTD $T(\tau)$.
-After the walker initiates a jump, it lands on node $i$ with probability $p_i$, where $p_i$ is a nonnegative constant and $\sum_{i=1}^N p_i=1$.
-After each jump, the walker resets its clock to $0$.
-We refer to $\mathcal{W}(t)$ as a \emph{random-walk process on $V$} that is governed by a WTD $T$ and a probability set $\{p_i\}_{i=1}^N$.
-We denote the random-walk process by

 Let $G$ be a weighted and directed graph with $N$ nodes.
-We represent this graph using an adjacency matrix $A$.
-Entry $A_{ij}$ of this matrix is the weight of the edge from node $i$ to node $j$; it encodes the interaction strength from entity $i$ to entity $j$.
-The entries of $A$ are nonnegative real numbers\footnote{When $A_{ij}=0$, nodes $i$ and $j$ are not adjacent.} and each row sum of $A$ is larger than $0$.
-Entity $i$ holds a time-dependent continuous-valued opinion $X_i(t)$ and exchanges opinions with other entities based on a random-walk process $\mathcal{W}_i(t)$, which is governed by a WTD $T_i$ and normalized adjacency-matrix weights.
-The random-walk process is
+We represent this graph using an the adjacency matrix $A$.
+Entry $A_{ij}$ of this matrix gives the weight of the edge from node $i$ to node $j$; it encodes the interaction strength from entity $i$ to entity $j$.\footnote{To consider an unweighted graph, we let $A_{ij} = 1$ when there is an edge and $A_{ij} = 0$ when there is not an edge.
+In an undirected graph, $A_{ij} = A_{ji}$ for all $i$ and $j$.} We assume that the entries of $A$ are nonnegative real numbers and each row sum of $A$ is larger than $0$.
+The \emph{row-normalized adjacency matrix} $\widetilde{A}$ has entries $\widetilde{A}_{ij} = A_{ij}/\sum_{j=1}^N A_{ij}$.
+Entity $i$ has a time-dependent continuous-valued opinion $X_i(t)$ and an internal clock $\tau_i$, which {indicates its waiting time.} Each entity maintains its opinion until there is an event (which is determined by $\tau_i$).
+The waiting time $\tau_i$ between two consecutive events of entity $i$ follows a WTD $T_i(\tau)$.
+When an event occurs, entity $i$ adopts the opinion of an adjacent node\footnote{When $A_{ij} > 0$, node $j$ is adjacent to node $i$.
+When $A_{ij} = 0$, nodes $i$ and $j$ are not adjacent.} $j$ with probability $\widetilde{A}_{ij}$ and it resets its waiting time $\tau_i$ to $0$.
+When $A_{ii} > 0$, entity $i$ is adjacent to itself, so it can choose itself (with probability $\widetilde{A}_{ii}$) when selecting a node from which to adopt an opinion.
+If this occurs, entity $i$ keeps its current opinion after the event and it resets the waiting time $\tau_i$ to $0$.
+In Figure \ref{fig: diagram}, we give an example of a two-node graph and illustrate how its entities update their opinions.

-where $\widetilde{A}_{ij}=A_{ij}/\sum_{j=1}^N A_{ij}$ is the row-normalized weight that represents the time that entity $i$ spends interacting with entity $j$.
-We refer to $\widetilde{A}$ as a \emph{row-normalized adjacency matrix}.
-We use the subscript $i$ for $T$ to emphasize that each entity has an associated WTD.
-If walker $i$ jumps to node $j$ at time $t$ (i.e., $\mathcal{W}_i(t)=j$), we assume that entity $i$ interacts with entity $j$ and instantly adopts entity $j$'s opinion.
-That is, $X_i(t)$ takes the value $X_j(t)$.
-Entity $i$ maintains its opinion until walker $i$ jumps again.
-In Figure \ref{fig: diagram}, we give an example of three random-walk processes and their associated opinion trajectories.
-As in \cite{hoffmann2012generalized}, our graphs $G$ are temporal networks because of the WTDs of the nodes.